(1) Important Information about Procedures for Opening a New Account

 Multiple Signatures, Electronic Check Conversion, and Similar Transactions.
 An electronic check conversion transaction is a transaction where a check or similar item is converted into an electronic fund transfer as defined in the Electronic Fund Transfers regulation.
 In these types of transactions the check or similar item is either removed from circulation (truncated) or given back to you.
 As a result, we have no opportunity to review the signatures or otherwise examine the original check or item.
 You agree that, as to these or any items as to which we have no opportunity to examine the signatures, you waive any requirement of multiple signatures,

 We may accept an order to stop payment on any item from any one of you.
 You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
-Because stop-payment orders are handled by computers, to be effective, your stop- payment order must precisely identify the number, date, and amount of the item, and the payee.
+Because the most effective way for us to execute a stop-payment order is by using an automated process, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.

 You may stop payment on any item drawn on your account whether you sign the item or not.
 Generally, if your stop-payment order is given to us in writing it is effective for six months.
 Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
 If the original stop-payment order was oral your stop-payment order will lapse after 14 calendar days if you do not confirm your order in writing within that time period.
 We are not obligated to notify you when a stop-payment order expires.